-5 altiny Communities a Council will continue to play a central role in leading nd shaping a healthy community that promotes and upports healthy lifestyles.
-Outco mes r 1.
-Southern Grampians residents live in comn nunities that support their mental wellbeing.
-Southern Grampians residents have access s to and are eating nutritious food.
-3. Southern Grampians residents participate in culture. n community life, are socially connected and connected to 4.
-Southern Grampians residents are safe and d part of a resilient community.
-5. Harm caused by alcohol and other drugs (A OD) is reduced across the Municipality. s to and participate in lifelong learning opportunities.
-Southern Grampians residents are physical
+- 1. Southern Grampians residents live in communities that support their mental wellbeing. - 2.
+Southern Grampians residents have access to and are eating nutritious food. - 3.
+Southern Grampians residents participate in community life, are socially connected and connected to culture. - 4.
+Southern Grampians residents are safe and part of a resilient community. - 5.
+Harm caused by alcohol and other drugs (AOD) is reduced across the Municipality. - 6.
+Southern Grampians residents have access to and participate in lifelong learning opportunities. - 7.
+Southern Grampians residents are physically active at all stages of life.